stalexan/gomarkwiki/example-site/content/DevGo/Language.md

 </code></pre>
 * A reference to local struct can be returned from a function.
 Go will place it on the heap, and the pointer remains valid.
-Normally it would go on the stack, for better performance since heap managment takes longer.
+Normally it would go on the stack, for better performance since heap management takes longer.
 This is done with what's called "__escape analysis__", to determine whether pointers can use memory on the stack versus heap, for better performance.
 The same applies to data that might normally go on the heap.
 The Go compiler will put